JamesSkemp/words/content/post/on-the-saying-shitcakes.md

 +++
-title = "On the Saying 'Shitcakes'" summary = "On the somewhat rare saying 'Shitcakes'." draft = false comments = true date = "2004-12-06T02:01:00-06:00"
+title = "On the Saying 'Shitcakes'" description = "On the somewhat rare saying 'Shitcakes'." draft = false comments = true date = "2004-12-06T02:01:00-06:00"